TeamMoonstorm/Starstorm2/README.md

 - The first valid registration for a master wins.
 Repeated registrations warn without adding another entry or changing its weight.
 - `droppedItem` suppresses eligibility while any player holds that item.
 With no drop configured, the boss remains eligible for later invasions.
+Even if you Don't have a custom item to drop, you can simply plug in any ItemDef to be the reward.
+At least Boss tier is recommended.
 - An omitted or finite non-positive weight becomes 1.
 Non-finite weights and invalid overrides are rejected with an SS2 log error.
 - Registration is supported before or after catalog initialization.
 Additions